cosent/plonesocial.activitystream/README.rst

 plonesocial.activitystream
 ==========================

-Plonesocial.activitystream registers an IAboveContentTitle viewlet, in which a portletmanager lives where end-users can configure the activitystream portlet.
+Plonesocial.activitystream provides an "Activity Stream" view for the SiteRoot.

+The Activity Stream view renders a viewlet in AboveContent in which a portletmanager lives in which you can add an "Activity Stream" portlet (and also a "Microblog" portlet if you installed plonesocial.microblog.

+This may look like a complex construct but it provides integrators with easy customization flex points, and it provides content managers with maximal control over what is rendered where, and in which sequence.
+Moreover by using a portlet for rendering, content managers can set various rendering options.

 You can re-use the viewlet, or the portlet, as you see fit using ZCML overrides.
 YMMV.